christorrella/Safety-Score-Accelerometer/README.md

 # Safety Score Accelerometer

-Wanna know how quickly you're decelerating in the coolest car made in America?
+Wonder how quickly you're decelerating in the coolest car made in America?
 Look no further than Safety Score Accelerometer!
 This simple app plays a tone and displays a color based on the accelerometer data on your iPhone.
 You can even change the tone frequencies and specify custom deceleration values.

  - Reads your phone's accelerometer data
  - Plays a tone based on your settings